 The Ivano-Frankivsk region of Western Ukraine is home to one of the lowest rates of urbanization in the whole country.
-Some communities live in secluded mountain areas with limited access to public services.
+For example, some communities live in secluded mountain areas with limited access to public services.
 This, coupled with the current socio-economic and political challenges Ukraine is facing, exacerbates the already existing structural inequalities and the lack of social cohesion.
-One aspect of this which Senior Fellows Yaromyr Udod and Viktoriia Muliavka found particularly troubling is the scarcity of equal educational opportunities in those rural communities.
-Having already worked on some of the projects aimed to enhance the quality and equality of education in the conflict-ridden Donbas region for over a year, Yaromyr also identified this problem when he was promoted and transferred to Western Ukraine.
+One aspect Senior Fellows Yaromyr Udod and Viktoriia Muliavka found particularly troubling is the scarcity of equal educational opportunities in those rural communities.
+Having already worked on some projects aimed to enhance the quality and equality of education in the conflict-ridden Donbas region for over a year, Yaromyr identified this same problem when he was promoted and transferred to Western Ukraine.

 Yaromyr and Viktoriia knew each other before their respective Humanity in Action Fellowships.
 Both graduated from a Faculty of Sociology at the Kyiv-Mohyla Academy and were cooperating with each other through Ukrainian social critique journal ‘Commons’ in which Viktoriia works a managing editor.
-Yaromyr completed the Fellowship in Warsaw in 2017 and Viktoriia the one in Berlin in 2018.
-Together, they decided to join efforts to tackle the issue of educational inequality back at home.
+Yaromyr completed the Fellowship in Warsaw in 2017 and Viktoriia in Berlin in 2018.
+Together, they decided to join efforts to tackle educational inequality back in Ukraine.
 Upon their return to Ivano-Frankivsk City, Yaromyr and Viktoriia partnered with a number of local organizations with similar goals (Insha Osvita, Moloda Prosvita, Stan, and Dom48.24) to initiate their Action Project.

-The hands-on experience Yaromyr had under his belt combined with Viktoriia’s extensive theoretical knowledge and applied research in the area of educational inequality was a perfect match for fulfilling their mission.
-After a period of brainstorming, the Action Project took the shape of a reflective seminar held for the members of the NGOs mentioned above which are themselves working to improve the regional inequalities in education based on ethnicity, income level, and geography, among other things.
-The reason why Yaromyr and Viktoriia deemed such a reflective experience for the NGOs is necessary because these organizations are doing great work and have plentiful experience but lacked theoretical knowledge and empirical data on the issue which could complement their work even further.
-They also invited a guest speaker, Alona Liasheva, who has completed her PhD in urban studies focusing on spatial inequalities in Ukraine to help host and enrich the seminar.
+The hands-on experience Yaromyr had, combined with Viktoriia’s extensive theoretical knowledge and applied research in the area of educational inequality was a perfect match for fulfilling their mission.
+After a period of brainstorming, the Action Project became a reflective seminar for the members of the NGOs mentioned above, which are themselves working to improve the regional inequalities in education based on ethnicity, income level, and geography, among other things.
+Yaromyr and Viktoriia deemed such a reflective experience for the NGOs necessary because these organizations are doing great work and have plentiful experience, but lack theoretical knowledge and empirical data on the issue which could complement their work even further.
+They invited a guest speaker, Alona Liasheva, who has a PhD in urban studies focusing on spatial inequalities in Ukraine, to help host and enrich the seminar.

-All in all, the project was hugely successful and received overwhelmingly positive feedback from the attendees.
-The overall effect the seminar had on the members of the organizations was that it raised the awareness of the factors causing and multiplying these structural inequalities, such as xenophobia, children’s involvement in housework, the lack of resources and political will to improve the learning facilities and capabilities of such remote rural areas, just to name a few.
-Having this understanding of the source of said inequalities, better prepares these practitioners to attack the issue at its root, which should help improve the situation in the years to come.
+The project was successful and received overwhelmingly positive feedback from the attendees.
+The seminar raised the awareness of the factors causing and multiplying these structural inequalities, such as xenophobia, children’s involvement in housework, the lack of resources, and political will to improve the learning facilities and capabilities of such remote rural areas, just to name a few.
+Having this understanding of the source of inequalities better prepares these practitioners to attack the issue at its roots, which should help improve the situation in the years to come.

 Although this particular project has come to a close, Viktoriia and Yaromyr are committed to continue working for this cause.
-In future projects they hope to involve teachers and schools in their efforts, so as to have a more direct effect on the unprivileged communities they seek to help.
+In future projects they hope to involve teachers and schools in their efforts to have a more direct effect on the unprivileged communities they seek to help.

 “Although our organization is working with certain social groups that can be regarded as unprivileged, I rarely reflected on this issue from the analytical point of view.”
 Eugeniya Bardyak, Head of Moloda Prosvita